 Principle

-No. XIII.4.1 - Rules applicable to merits; decision ex aequo et bono
+No. XIV.4.1 - Rules applicable to merits; decision ex aequo et bono

 (a) The arbitral tribunal shall decide the dispute in accordance with such rules of law as are chosen by the parties as applicable to the substance of the dispute.
 Any designation of the law or legal system of a given State shall be construed, unless otherwise expressed, as directly referring to the substantive law of that State and not to its conflict of laws rules.